 Harlan real estate is some of the most expensive in Indiana, although Harlan house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Harlan is generally considered to be a blue-collar town.
-50.28% of the Harlan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Harlan is a blue-collar town, with 50.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harlan is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Harlan who work in office and administrative support (14.93%), healthcare (11.34%), and management occupations (4.71%).

 Also of interest is that Harlan has more people living here who work in computers and math than 95% of the places in the US.